Sarah Jane Leigh Charitable Trust

 • Therapeutic and creative interventions: Including farming therapy, arts empowerment, performing arts, and horticultural therapy

-• Homelessness and displacement: Supporting organizations working with homeless and displaced populations
+• Homelessness and displacement: Supporting organisations working with homeless and displaced populations

 • Bullying and online culture: Projects addressing modern mental health challenges facing young people